desmax74/openshift-drools-hacep/client-producer/README.md

 keytool -import -trustcacerts -alias root -file src/main/resources/ca.crt -keystore src/main/resources/keystore.jks -storepass password -noprompt
 ```

--In the Client.getConfiguration add the path of the keystore.jks
+-In the configuration.properties add the path of the keystore.jks
 in the fields:
 "ssl.keystore.location"
 and